Serbeld/RX-COVID-19/README.md

 # RX-COVID-19

-Team studying the detection of respiratory diseases in x-ray images
+Repository that studies the detection of respiratory diseases in X-ray images using repositories with data sets for the detection of respiratory diseases.
 <img src="Detection5OfRespiratoryDiseases/intro.png"/>

 Detections